HalilYigit99/AtomOS_v2/README.md

 make all
 ```

-This creates `UmayOS.iso` - a hybrid ISO that boots on all supported systems.
+This creates `AtomOS.iso` - a hybrid ISO that boots on all supported systems.

 ### Build Specific Components